sdsc-ordes/smoc-api/docs/tutorials/modo_arrays.md

 (pandas)=
 ### Using panda DataFrames

-Count-like data can usually be loaded into [pandas DataFrame](https://pandas.pydata.org/docs/reference/frame.html).
+Count-like data can usually be loaded into <a href="https://pandas.pydata.org/docs/reference/frame.html" target="_blank">pandas DataFrame</a>.
 To keep column names (__observations__) and row names (__variables__) both need to be stored in a separate numpy array first:

 ::::{tab-set}